surma/surma.dev/content/things/compile-js.md

 }
 ```

-Now, we can use of C++’s glorious ability to overload any and all operators,
+Next, we can make use of C++’s glorious ability to overload any and all
-allowing us to specify _exactly_ what happens when you assign one `JSValue` to
+operators, allowing us to specify _exactly_ what happens when you assign one
-another.
-Because, as you may [remember][call by reference], some types in JS
+`JSValue` to another.
+Because, as you may [remember][call by reference], some
-exhibit different behaviors here than others.
+types in JS exhibit different behaviors here than others.

 ### References vs Values

-Some of JS’s primitive types are stored as references while some others are
+Some of JS’s primitive types are passed around as references while some others
-values.
-Specifically, `bool`, `number` and `string` are values, meaning they
+are values.
+Specifically, `bool`, `number` and `string` are values, meaning
-are _always_ copied when assigned to another variable or passed as a function
+they are _always_ copied when assigned to another variable or passed as a
-argument.
-Other primitives are references, meaning multiple variables or
+function argument.
+Other primitives are references, meaning two variables can
-function arguments will reference the same underlying object.
+reference the same underlying object.

 To mimmick this behavior in C++, I have to start allocating objects and arrays
 on the heap so that we can pass pointers around.
 Once you start allocating
 stuff on the heap, you also have to worry about freeing that memory back up.
 Instead of adding a full-blown garbage collector (this whole thing was about
 keeping the size small, after all), I decided to use `std::shared_ptr`, which
 is a wrapper for a pointer with a reference counter.
-This will free most
+When that reference
+counter reaches zero, the heap memory will be freed.
+This will handle scenarios
-objects once they go out of scope, although cyclical data structures will never
+correctly,  although cyclical data structures will never get freed and just
-get freed and just form a leak.
+form a leak.
 Oh well.

 |||codediff|cpp
   class JSValue {